ericmeyer1/msda-capstone-eric/README.md

 | Medium    | 0.00      | 0.00   | 0.00     | 3,911   |
 | **Overall Accuracy** | - | - | **0.773** | 20,000 |

+---

+## Key Insights

+- **Sensor Data Matters:** Variables such as production speed, air temperature, and process temperature were strong predictors of efficiency.
+- **Class Imbalance is Real:** Most data points were labeled “Low,” making it hard for models to learn meaningful patterns in “Medium” and “High” classes.
+- **Random Forest Wins:** This model offered the best trade-off between accuracy, interpretability, and training time.

+---

+## Opportunities for Future Work

+- Apply other oversampling methods to address class imbalance.
+- Expand to **regression models** to predict continuous efficiency scores instead of classes.
+- Integrate the model into real-time **MES (Manufacturing Execution Systems)** for operational use.

+---

+## Final Thoughts

+This project showcases how data science can unlock hidden insights from manufacturing environments and provide practical tools for process improvement.
+With more balanced data and real-time integration, these models have the potential to enhance decision-making and optimize factory performance on a large scale.

+---